 Mold testing is just one element of a mold inspection.
 In fact, the most valuable aspect of hiring a mold inspector is not the mold testing– it is everything else included with the mold inspection that will provide context regarding the environment and how it could be sustaining mold growth.
 Mold samples are a mere snapshot of a single moment in time.
 The results of a mold test will only you tell you about the mold patterns in that one particular moment.
 That is why context is so important– and that is what a full mold inspection provides.
 Mold testing means very little without the support of a full mold inspection to provide context regarding the environment and how it could be sustaining mold growth.
 The mold inspection process includes a full visual assessment, moisture mapping and thermal imaging to understand the environment and conditions in the environment that could be encouraging and sustaining continuous mold growth.
 The information gathered during the visual assessment, moisture mapping and thermal imaging is equally important to the testing.
 Sometimes, it is even more valuable than the testing.

-In the event that a mold inspection reveals an elevated mold presence, your NJ mold inspector will use the information gathered through a visual assessment, moisture mapping and thermal imaging to determine the moisture source that caused the mold in the first place, how many areas it has affected and to what extent.
+In the event that a mold inspection reveals an elevated mold presence in your Cherry Hill home, your mold inspector will use the information gathered through a visual assessment, moisture mapping and thermal imaging to determine the moisture source that caused the mold in the first place, how many areas it has affected and to what extent.
 All this information is incredibly useful to understand the full extent of the mold problem, what caused it, how safely remove it, and how to effectively prevent it from returning.

-Mold Testing & Mold Inspection Services In South Jersey
+Mold Testing & Mold Inspection Services In Cherry Hill NJ

 The trained and certified mold inspectors at Mastertech Environmental have the necessary skills, experience and tools to conduct thorough mold inspections with mold testing.
 Our mold inspection process includes a complete visual assessment, moisture mapping (with moisture meters and thermal imaging cameras) and mold testing.
 We will determine if a mold problems exists.
 If a problems exists, we will get to the bottom of what caused it, prescribe a safe & effective mold remediation plan, and provide insight on how to prevent future mold growth.
-If you are in need of mold inspection and mold testing services in your South Jersey area, call Mastertech today to learn more about our services.
+If you are in need of mold inspection and mold testing services in the Cherry Hill NJ area, call Mastertech today to learn more about our services.